krishna-gramener/viva-evaluation-github-actions/README.md

 ## How It Works

-1. **Repository Analysis**: The action scans your repository and collects all code files
+1. **Repository Analysis**: The action scans your repository and collects all code files, excluding large files (>500KB), binary files, and common directories like node_modules, .git, dist, and build
+2. **Code Sampling**: It selects up to 3 code files with common extensions (.js, .py, .java, etc.) and includes samples in the evaluation
-2. **LLM Evaluation**: It sends the code to OpenAI's GPT-4 along with the rubric
+3. **LLM Evaluation**: It sends the code samples and file listing to the GPT-5-mini model via aipipe.org along with the rubric
-3. **Report Generation**: The LLM evaluates the code and generates a detailed markdown report
+4. **Report Generation**: The LLM evaluates the code and generates a detailed markdown report with scores for each category
-4. **Output Creation**: The action creates a Result.md file with the evaluation
+5. **Output Creation**: The action creates a Result.md file with the evaluation and sets GitHub outputs
-5. **Workflow Integration**: The score and explanation are available as outputs for use in your workflow
+6. **Workflow Integration**: The score and explanation are available as outputs for use in your workflow

 ## Result.md Format